rohvani/hifi-scripts/triggers/README.md

 -------

  - All modules have access to the position of the trigger that caused them to be invoked through accessing `userdata.properties.trigger_position`
+ - Both `onEnter` and `onLeave` are optional for modules, i.e. you may choose to implement just `onLeave` and vice versa for `onEnter`.